 How do we find love when there is anger, terror, devastation or grief between us and the love that weaves us?

-This human thing we are doing - it is a mysterious skydive.
-To love in the face of impermanence is astoundingly courageous and it contains the code of eternity.
+This human experience - it is a mysterious skydive.
+To love in the face of impermanence is astoundingly courageous and it contains within it the code of eternity.

 We are the gasp between two places and love is a tunnel.

-We are time travelers, but time is false, connections are real and they are leading us beyond death and life, into a brave beginning.
+We are time travelers, but time is false, connections are real and they are leading us beyond life and death, into a luminous origin story.